ArjD13/Data-Science-Projects/README.md

 # Data-Science-Projects
-Variety of ds projects completed over the last year
+Variety of ds projects completed over the last year covering topics such as basic api investigations to flight arrival delay predictor ML regression models .